Thursday, September 26, 2024

 Let's write a proof, making clear each step.

-$$\begin{align}\exists n\in\mathbb{N}&[n^{2}+1=10]&&\text{proof objective}\\&&&\\\text{use }n=3&&&\text{chosen example}\tag{1}\label{11.1}\\n^{2}+1&=(3)^{2}+1&&\text{using }(\ref{11.1})\\&=10&&\text{by arithmetic }\tag*{\(\Box\)}\end{align}$$
+$$\begin{align}\exists n\in\mathbb{N}\;&[n^{2}+1=10]&&\text{proof objective}\\&&&\\\text{use }n=3&&&\text{chosen example}\tag{1}\label{11.1}\\n^{2}+1&=(3)^{2}+1&&\text{using }(\ref{11.1})\\&=10&&\text{by arithmetic }\tag*{\(\Box\)}\end{align}$$

-After stating the objective, we choose $n=3$, and show by arithmetic that indeed $n^{2}+1=10$.
+We then choose $n=3$, and show by arithmetic that indeed $n^{2}+1=10$.

 Code